5 Reasons To Vacation in Rocky Point, Mexico

 There are great shopping opportunities in Rocky Point.
 Whether you’re looking for souvenirs or want to buy some new clothes, you’ll find something that suits your needs.
 Old Port (The Malecon) and Cholla Mall (Rodeo Drive) are the most popular shopping destinations.

 Rocky Point Mexico is a great destination because it’s very affordable.
 You can get a good hotel room for a reasonable price per night, or check out the local Airbnb’s.
-There are plenty of restaurants, bars, and street vendors where you can get cheap food and drinks, especially during Spring Break.
+There are plenty of restaurants, bars, and street vendors where you can get cheap food and drinks.
 Remember to trade your dollars for pesos, as you’ll get a better exchange rate.

 An Interesting History